avinal/avinal.github.io/content/posts/articles/big-red-ants.md

 hangs by a branch of the trees.

-A nest is skillfully divided into living rooms, barracks, storehouse, egg room and queen’s room.
+A nest is skillfully divided into living rooms, barracks, storehouse, egg room and queen's room.
 The eggroom, lies at the center of nest to protect from outer attack until last time.
-Besides that, lies queen’s room.
+Besides that, lies queen's room.
 Living rooms are sequenncly joined with eggroom.
-There are different rooms for workers, food searchers etc. The partition of the room resembles atom’s electron shell, one upon another.
+There are different rooms for workers, food searchers etc. The partition of the room resembles atom's electron shell, one upon another.
 At last barracks are the outermost rooms, just like outermost orbit of electron.
-The defence system is strongest at the nest’s opening.
+The defence system is strongest at the nest's opening.
 A nest may size as 2-3 footballs and have 50 to 10000 ants.
 There may be more openings.

 Now about their attacking and protecting skills.
 A solider is unique